JNRowe/vim-configs/dein.rst

 .. note::

-    I don’t automatically enable this on specific filetypes because it *severely* slows down :command:`vim`, sometimes even enough to make you regret enabling it.
+    I don’t automatically enable this on specific filetypes because it *severely* slows down |vim|, sometimes even enough to make you regret enabling it.
 However, it is *incredibly* useful and definitely worth the slow down when you’re editing themes.

 .. _nrrwrgn-plugin: